pyrmont/articles.inqk.net/src/_posts/2022-05-31-podcasts-spring-2022.md

 ## Previously Subscribed

 - [**All the Presidents' Lawyers**](https://www.kcrw.com/news/shows/lrc-presents-all-the-presidents-lawyers): A casualty of host Josh Barro leaving public radio for the greener pastures of Substack.
-He and Ken are apparently working together on a project but as of this writing nothing has been released.
+He and co-host Ken White are apparently working together on a project but as of this writing nothing has come of that publicly.

 - [**The Anthropocene Reviewed**](https://www.wnycstudios.org/podcasts/anthropocene-reviewed):I mentioned last year that I was still subscribed to this even though host John Green had ended it in September of 2020.
 Well, it's May 2022 and it doesn't look like it's coming back.
 I'll leave it in Overcast just in case but I don't have high hopes.